Alanine

 Alanine (symbol Ala or A), or α-alanine, is an α-amino acid that is used in the biosynthesis of proteins.
 It contains an amine group and a carboxylic acid group, both attached to the central carbon atom which also carries a methyl group side chain.
 Consequently it is classified as a non-polar, aliphatic α-amino acid.

-Under biological conditions, it exists in its zwitterionic form with its amine group protonated (as \sNH3+) and its carboxyl group deprotonated (as \sCO2-).
-It is non-essential to humans as it can be synthesized metabolically and does not need to be present in the diet.
-It is encoded by all codons starting with GC (GCU, GCC, GCA, and GCG).
+Under biological conditions, alanine exists in its zwitterionic form with its amine group protonated (as \sNH3+) and its carboxyl group deprotonated (as \sCO2-).
+Alanine is encoded by all codons starting with GC (GCU, GCC, GCA, and GCG).
 The L-isomer of alanine (left-handed) is the one that is incorporated into proteins.
 L-alanine is second only to L-leucine in rate of occurrence, accounting for 7.8% of the primary structure in a sample of 1,150 proteins.
 The right-handed form, D-alanine, occurs in peptides in some bacterial cell walls (in peptidoglycan) and in some peptide antibiotics, and occurs in the tissues of many crustaceans and molluscs as an osmolyte.

+Alanine is not an essential amino acid in humans because it can be synthesized metabolically and does not need to be present in the diet.
+However hypoalaninemia (alanine deficiency) is possible under certain conditions such as ketotic hypoglycemia.